FlorianRakos/IoT-NotCapricorns/Cristina/researches/research08/research08.md

+# Day 8
-No lesson today, worked on [tasks](/TeamThree/Ulrichs%20Lab%20Tasks.md#7c-moisture-sensor), the final project and the portfolio.
+No lesson today, worked on [tasks]([/Cristina/LabRecords/LabRecord08.md), the final project and the portfolio.